 I can't imagine how many times I've stayed in a hotel room in my travel life 🏨 I think you're also the same, especially if you're a solo traveler.
 However, have you ever heard that there are some unwritten rules inside a hotel room?

-Yes, of course, due to some problems with security and comfort matters, there are things that cannot be done in a hotel room.
+Yes, of course, due to some problems with security and comfort matters, some things cannot be done in a hotel room.
 So, before something bad happens, I'm here to advise you not to do these top 10 things in a hotel room 🏆 It doesn't matter if you travel alone or with friends.
-I just want to say that if you need a smooth and exciting experience during your travel, avoid these common mistakes exactly, as these bad habits could turn your dream vacation into a travel nightmare.
+If you need a smooth and exciting experience during your travel, avoid these common mistakes exactly, as these bad habits could turn your dream vacation into a travel nightmare.

 So, scroll through below 🥸 for the top 10 list of things you must definitely not do in a hotel room beginning from the next hotel stay.

-Normally, you could accidentally damage or break some furniture or glass items.
+Typically, you could accidentally damage or break some furniture or glass items.
 It doesn't matter because accidents happen.
-But, I'm talking about damaging something in your room.
+But I'm talking about damaging something in your room.
 Keeping it a secret can harm the hotel staff or new guests.
 With the current situation, I think no one needs additional safety risks during travel time 🏅

 Accordingly, if you accidentally break or damage something in your room, the best action is to alert the hotel staff immediately.
 If not, trying to hide the damage or leaving without reporting will be the extra charge that you have to pay ⭐

 With the COVID-19 pandemic, many hotels are only having housekeeping come in before and after a guest’s stay 🏆 More importantly, it’s still better to be on the “safe side” when it comes to your valuables.